RmDr/time-complexity/containers.md

+## Python version.
+All the text below is about python3.
+However, the differences between python2 and python3 time complexity are minor.

 ## Terminology
 Great explanation of words "average" and "amortized" in russian can be found in Yandex Data School online materials: [part1](https://yandexdataschool.ru/edu-process/courses/algorithms#item-1) and [part2](https://yandexdataschool.ru/edu-process/courses/algorithms#item-2).